YueLi-0816/test/omnibrowser_local_deployment_manual.md

-# 4 database API walk-through
+# 4 Database API walk-through

 *Wenjie would you mind completing this? since I'm not familiar with your final-delivery format.* <br>
 *1. please get some mongo shell view of the 10 collections to clarify it* <br>